PhD in Architecture

 PhD in Architecture:

-Master of Architecture or a recognized equivalent in a discipline related to the strengths of the program with a minimum GPA of A-
+Successful completion of a Master of Architecture, or a recognized equivalent in a discipline related to the strengths of the program, with a minimum academic average of A-

 Graduate Diploma in Architectural Conservation:

 Successful completion of a Bachelor of Architectural Studies, or a equivalent degree in architecture, with a minimum academic average of B+